 Students are expected to participate in class rehearsals.
 The student is part of a very important ensemble with their class.
 EVERY concert will be considered mandatory.
 If you have a personal matter that arises and you cannot attend, PRIOR arrangements must be made with Mrs. Sullivan as a courtesy.
 We must act as a "team" and when one "player" is missing, the team does not play as well.

 When does each class meet?

 Each class meets twice a week for 30-45 minutes.
-Specific times can be found out by contacting the school office or Mrs. Sullivan.
+Specific times are available by contacting the school office.
 Note: Class times are subject to change.